hydrogram/hydrogram/CONTRIBUTING.md

 ## Providing Feedback

 Feedback from the community is very important to us at Hydrogram.
-You can share your thoughts and suggestions by creating [discussions](https://github.com/orgs/hydrogram/discussions).
+If you have any suggestions, ideas, or concerns, please share them with us.
+You can use the [discussions](https://github.com/orgs/hydrogram/discussions) to start a conversation.

+You might be wondering about the difference between asking questions, providing feedback, and making feature requests.
+Asking questions is about seeking help or clarification.
+Providing feedback involves sharing your thoughts and opinions on the existing features and the project as a whole.
+Feature requests, on the other hand, are about suggesting new features or improvements.
+See the next section for more details on feature requests.

 ## Creating Issues